How to Apply

 Ensure each reference is willing to submit this electronically, and inform him or her that they will be receiving an email from firstname.lastname@example.org requesting them to submit a reference for you online.
 Recommenders may use the instructions for reference letter writers for more assistance.

-- Transcripts: Please provide a copy of an official transcript including the school's seal from every institution from which a degree has been received.
+Transcripts: Please provide a copy of an official transcript including the school's seal from every institution from which a degree has been received.
 In addition, ALL prerequisite courses, even if acquired apart from the degree, must be documented on official transcripts.
 It is appropriate for copies of transcripts to have "copy" watermarks, so do not be alarmed.
 Note: printing a page from a website does not meet this requirement.
 We do not accept student advising reports or any transcript with the words "unofficial transcript" in the header.
 Request an official transcript from your registrar's office, take a photo, and upload directly into your application.
 KU students may send a copy of their transcript directly to email@example.com.
-All transcripts must be uploaded by the student with his/her online application for the application to be considered complete.
-Transcripts provided to KU in any other way will not be considered part of the application.
+All transcripts must be uploaded by the student with their online application for the application to be considered complete.
+Transcripts provided to KU in any other way may not be considered part of the application.

 Contact firstname.lastname@example.org or 913-588-5935 with any questions.